Griefed/ServerPackCreator/README.md

 `develop` | The latest image of, if existent, the in-dev version of this container.
 Use at your own risk!

 Using GitHub Workflows, images for this container are multi-arch.
 Simply pulling `:latest` should retrieve the correct image for your architecture.
-Images are available for linux/amd64,linux/arm/v7,linux/arm64.
+Images are available for linux/amd64 and linux/arm64.

 When running as a docker container, there are a couple more settings you need to be aware of.
 Beware that any environment setting **after** `STARTUP_PARAMETER` is irrelevant when using `STARTUP_PARAMETER=web`.